-Lok Sabha Members are a part of the Indian Parliament along with the President of India and the Rajya Sabha members.
+Lok Sabha Members are part of the Indian Parliament along with the President of India and the Rajya Sabha members.
 The Lok Sabha plays the basis of Indian Politics and the members of Lok Sabha act as representatives of the citizens of our country.
+As responsible citizens of our country, especially an aspirant it is important to know how many members in Lok Sabha of the Indian Parliament were elected in the 2019 general elections.

 |Aspirants who are preparing for the upcoming Government exams can uplift their preparation with the links mentioned below:|